NCFR Recognizes Jordan Arellanes for Outstanding Research Proposal

 Mr. Arellanes is a third-year doctoral student in the Department of Human Development and Family Studies at Iowa State University.
 Jordan is the Dorothy A. Wyant Fellow in Family Health, and studies how Latino families and fathers can impact the educational attainment of their children’s lives.
 Mr. Arellanes is the recipient of the Inaugural Outstanding Student Award and the Inaugural Outstanding Graduate Award from the University of Colorado Denver, where he received his master’s degree in educational psychology with an emphasis in human development.

-Mr. Arellanes will be recognized for her achievements at the 2017 NCFR Annual Conference, Nov.
+Mr. Arellanes will be recognized for his achievements at the 2017 NCFR Annual Conference, Nov.
 15-18 in Orlando, Florida.

 The award is presented in memory of Harold Feldman and Margaret Feldman, NCFR members and pioneers in the field of family policy.